mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 My goal is as a developer.
 And the question about testing in general is I don't want the big production.

-**Michaela:**  [00:12:29] So I actually read through one of your articles that you also have mentioned on LinkedIn is one of the Africans that you are most proud of.
+**Michaela:**  [00:12:29] So I actually read through one of your articles,that you also have mentioned on LinkedIn is one of the Africans that you are most proud of.
 That's most popular, something like this, it's called a seven years as a software developer, right?
 The lessons that you have learned there, and you were talking about culture base again, right?
 And so one of the things that you were saying, and I'm just, I'm now quoting you robot him more or less, right.
 USA.
-I've personally seen people submitting code reviews when X, right, the person wasn't in the office, or why was it a business trip?
+I've person ally seen people submitting code reviews when X, right, the person wasn't in the office, or why was it a business trip?
 X was a brilliant programmer, but enduring through his code reviews process was a chore.